wuguo5982/Big_Data_Healthcare_Analytics/README.md

 <img src="https://github.com/user-attachments/assets/e5afa402-cb61-4002-a62a-373ab847860a" width="75%"/>

-- Automated ML lifecycle with CI/CD integration
+- Automated ML lifecycle with CI/CD pipelines and airflow
 - Model tracking, versioning, and reproducibility with tools like MLflow
 - Scalable deployment using containerization and cloud orchestration

 ---

-### 🎯 Project Objectives
+### Project Objectives

 - **Mortality Risk Prediction**
   Building and evaluating ensemble models to predict short- and long-term patient outcomes